mluckeroth/BirbWatch/README.md

  - Runs data analysis and data visualization scripts on database
  - Hosts website that displays the updated data analysis

-### How to remote login to AIY RPi

-AIY RPi0 automatically lauches a VNC server at boot

-to login from another computer:
-$ vncviewer 192.168.1.175:1
-Password:

 ### How to transfer files to AIY RPi